alexchang8/elocaml/README.md

 This project depends only on the Unix, Str, and YoJson modules.

 ## Documentation
-Documentation was generated with ocamldoc.
+Documentation was generated with ocamldoc and is available online:
-[Public documentation (types and functions exposed through .mli)](https://alexchang8.github.io/elocaml/doc.public/index.html) [Private documentation (all functions and types)](https://alexchang8.github.io/elocaml/doc.public/index.html)
+[Public documentation (types and functions exposed through .mli)](https://alexchang8.github.io/elocaml/doc.public/index.html)

+[Private documentation (all functions and types)](https://alexchang8.github.io/elocaml/doc.public/index.html)

+## Testing
+Go, Battleship, and User (account creation/login, etc.) were extensively unit tested.
+To run the test suite, run `make test`